If you really want to be world class – to be the best you can be –

 Furthermore, whatever the teacher’s subject or discipline may be, it is perhaps secondary compared to what learners may take on board about mutual respect, human relationships, an appreciation for learning, the ingredients of success, professionalism, listening, fairness, and the exercise of Leadership.

-At play are the things we do to have fun, to get out, to compete, to recharge and keep healthy – for no pay.
+at play are the things we do for fun, to get out, to compete, to recharge and keep healthy – for no pay

 I have tried to steer away from dictionary definitions in the social domain categories, but in this instance I yield to them.